Gangrrio99/CIFGen/README.md

 l2 = cif.createLayer("Layer 2", ...
     "fillColor", [255, 0, 0], "fillStyle", "DiagonalRight");

-% Create a layer with default color and style settings l3 = cif.createLayer("Layer 3");
+% Create a layer with default color and style settings (black and solid) l3 = cif.createLayer("Layer 3");

+%% Create symbols
 % Create our first symbol
-s1 = cif.createSymbol("Symbol 1", 1e-9); % We normalize to 1nm
+s1 = cif.createSymbol("Symbol 1", 1e-9); % Symbol's unit is 1nm
 s1.addComment("Our first symbol!");

 % Draw a box using layer 1, of 20 by 20, located at [0,0]
 s1.createBox(l1, 20, 20, [0, 0]);
-% Since the polygon uses the same layer, the layer call will only be
+% Create a polygon using layer one.
+Notice that the layer
-% printed once
+% call will only be printed once in the output, as the polygon
-poly = s1.createPolygon(l1);
+% uses the same layer as the aforementioned box. poly = s1.createPolygon(l1);
 poly.addPoints(...
-    [-10, -5, 5, 10, 5, -5], ...
+    [-10, -5, 5, 10, 5, -5], ...  % x coordinates
-    [0, 5, 10, 5, -5, -10] ...
+    [0, 5, 10, 5, -5, -10] ...    % y coordinates
     );

 % Create a second symbol
 s2 = cif.createSymbol("Symbol 2", 1e-9);
 s2.createBox(l2, 40, 40, [0,0]);
+% The next box uses a different layer, so we have multiple
-% Different layers, so multiple layer calls s2.createBox(l1, 60, 60, [0,0]);
+% layer calls in the output
+s2.createBox(l1, 60, 60, [0,0]);

-% Let's perform a symbol call! sCall = s2.callSymbol(s1);
+% Let's perform a symbol call!
+% Here, we include symbol 1 in symbol 2
+sCall = s2.callSymbol(s1);
-% Transform the symbol call, you can chain any method call in the library! sCall.transform(0,0).mirror("X").rotate(-3, 1);
+% Transform the symbol call.
+You can chain any method call in the library! sCall.transform(0,0).mirror("X").rotate(-3, 1);

 % Let's write the file!